Master of Social Work — Traditional Program

 Complete the following:

-This foundation course introduces students to diverse populations and helps them understand the different constraints and motivations of people from backgrounds different from their own, providing important lessons for social work practice.
+This course introduces students to diverse populations and helps them understand the different constraints and motivations of people from backgrounds different from their own, providing important lessons for social work practice.
 The course is designed to increase student's awareness, knowledge, and understanding of issues related to diversity and difference and the implications for social work practice.

 This course seeks to apply a basic bio-psycho-social-spiritual framework (theory and knowledge) to serve as a guide in understanding how human behavior is shaped, created, and organized across the lifespan.
 Social systems, human development theories, and strengths approaches are critically examined to foster understanding of individual, family, group, organizational, and community behaviors and the impact of the larger environment on these systems.